wattaniwan/699-Workshop-25Feb-2024/README.md

 ### 2. Respond to the Google Form with at least 10 responses.

+### 3. Find the sentiments of comments

-### 3. Add the Column "Sentiments" in to the response sheet.
+Add the Column "Sentiments" in to the response sheet.

 Add a new sheet to track the number of responses and the number of assigned sentiments.